 - Local services: The project enjoys a close working relationship with local services such as mental health teams, treatment teams, emergency services, hospital and other services who are involved in their care and support provisions.

-- Facilities: Full maintenance service provides weekly to deal with reported repairs and renewals and general maintenance of the building.
-Access to a communal personal computer with full internet access is available next door at Bedford House, which also consists of a communal lounge, communal kitchen, laundry facilities, parking and a large back garden with a patio area.
+- Facilities: Full maintenance service provided weekly to deal with reported repairs and renewals and general maintenance of the building.
+Access to a communal personal computer with full internet access is available next door at Summer House, which also consists of a communal lounge, communal kitchen, laundry facilities, parking and a large back garden with a patio area.

 - Activities: To further extend the development of social and interpersonal skills by encouraging residents to attend activities including BBQs, residents meetings, volunteering with local charities and quiz and movie nights.